Coadys' Point of View Lake Resort, formerly North Twin Lodge, has been hosting generations of guests on their vacations.

 In 2018, the home on the island had fallen into disrepair and was demolished.
 It is yet to be seen what will come of the island next...

 In early 2018, we (Darren and Genevieve Coady) decided to go on a new adventure, take the plunge, and become America's next small business owners buying the resort.
 We like to think of ourselves as caretakers of this wonderful place that has and means so much to so many.

 So what led us here?
 We have had much experience in camping.
 And we know a lot about vacationing.
 Darren has run a community center that hosts events, and Genevieve has a background in community planning and economic development.
 We have a son, Oliver, whom we want to bring up living a good life - knowing hard work but enjoying the relaxation of nature.

 Bottom line, we felt it was time to do more to give back to others.
-Using our collective professional experience - thrown in with a dash of fun - our dream of owning a resort was born.
+Using our experience - thrown in with a dash of fun - our dream of owning a resort was born.
 When we found North Twin Lodge we fell in love with its history, its tradition of returning guests, and the lake.
 In October, 2018 we opened doors and haven't looked back.

 As for the name change, Darren's childhood home was named "Coadys' Point of View" as it was on the end point of an overlook.
 With the resort having a walkway on the lake out to the point on the property, the Coadys' decided to keep the name for their future home.